tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

-# Contributing to LiveCode Documentation
+# Contributing to Documentation

-*Note this document is specifically about contributing to the documentation of LiveCode.
-If you are looking for a general guide to contributing to the LiveCode source, see the
+*Note this document is specifically about contributing to the documentation.
+If you are looking for a general guide to contributing to the source, see the
 [toplevel CONTRIBUTING.md document](../CONTRIBUTING.md)*

 Have you noticed an error in the documentation?
 Do you want to add an instructive example?
 Or can you explain a concept better than it is currently explained?
-Please consider submitting your proposed changes directly to the LiveCode repo on GitHub.
+Please consider submitting your proposed changes directly to the repo on GitHub.

 Please consult the [documentation style guide](development/docs_style_guide.md) and the [documentation format specification](guides/LiveCode%20Documentation%20Format%20Reference.md)